code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 ### C Preprocessor macros in code_saturne

 code_saturne defines several preprocessor macros, among which the following:
-  - \ref CS_ABS(a): absolute value of a
-  - \ref CS_MAX(a, b): maximum of a and b
-  - \ref CS_MIN(a, b): minimum of a and b
   - \ref CS_F_(fname): access to field structure of field with canonical name `name`.
-- Note: the C language also defines `double fmax(double x, double y)` and `double fmaxf(float x, float y)`;
-  - They do not have multiple macro argument evaluation side effects
-  - They are applicable only to `double` or `float` values, though automatic type casting in C allows use of either (with a different precision, and a possible performance penalty).
-  - Applying them to integers would lead to non-natural rounding and overflow behavior.
-  The C++ language also defines `std::max(T x, T y)` which will work with any base type (and classes which define a `>` type relation), but may not work on a GPU.
-- For floating-point values of type `cs_real_t`, code_saturne defines
-  `cs_math_fmax` which is preferred as it avoids the side effects of macros and will work on a GPU.

 Two macros of special importance are:
   - \ref BEGIN_C_DECLS